Status and phase

 Full description

-This is a Phase 2b adaptive design randomized, double-blind, placebo-controlled (DBPC) study to evaluate the efficacy, safety and tolerability of tazbentetol administered orally in participants with ALS.
+This is a Phase 2B/3 adaptive design randomized, double-blind, placebo-controlled (DBPC) study to evaluate the efficacy, safety and tolerability of tazbentetol administered orally in participants with ALS.

 The study consists of 2 parts, as follows

-Double-blind, placebo controlled (DBPC): Randomized, double-blind, placebo-controlled with 3 parallel treatments arms.
-Participants will be randomized in a 1:1:1 ratio to receive either tazbentetol 300 mg once daily (QD), or 300 mg twice daily (BID), or placebo for 36 weeks.
+Phase 2 double-blind, placebo controlled (DBPC): Randomized, double-blind, placebo-controlled study.
+Participants will be randomized to receive tazbentetol or placebo for 36 weeks.

-Open-label extension: Eligible participants who complete 36 weeks in the DBPC will be offered to enroll into the OLE, starting at the corresponding DBPC Week 36 visit, and receive tazbentetol for 36 weeks.
-The dose for this extension will be based on data from DBPC.
+Open-label extension: Eligible participants who complete 36 weeks in the DBPC of either Phase 2 or Phase 3 will be offered to enroll into the OLE, starting at the corresponding DBPC Week 36 visit, and receive tazbentetol for 36 weeks.
+The dose for this extension will be based on data from DBPC phases.

 Enrollment